 The best vegan cafes near Roman Road

-Whether you’re giving veganuary a go, or searching for some plant-based goodness this winter, it looks like you’re in the right place.
+Whether you’re keen to give Veganuary a go or simply searching for some plant-based goodness this winter, you’re spoilt for choice in Tower Hamlets.

 The Gallery Café